MarcCharmois/app-service-api-node-contact-list/README.md

 <br>

 <!--editing Azure App Service online-->
-<h2>3 - Edit this REST API online within Azure Intaegrated Visual Studio Code onnline</h2>
+<h2>3 - Edit this REST API online within Azure Integrated Visual Studio Code online</h2>
 <br>
 <br>
 One of the good point of Node.js compared to compiled language like .Net C# is that you can all edit online once deployed.